Two-Factor Authentication

 The Two-Factor Authentication Method determines when users will be requested for their OTP.
 The default option is at every login, but this can be frustrating to users who make use of ADAM throughout the day.
 Other options are to remember it once per computer or once per computer per day.

-Note also, that ADAM uses cookies stored on the computers to remember them and if the cookies are cleared, ADAM will effectively see the computer as a new computer and ask the user for their OTP.
+ADAM uses a cookie stored on the devices to remember its identity.
+If the cookies are cleared, ADAM will effectively see the computer as a new device and ask the user for their OTP.
 Cookies are also specific to user sessions, browsers and more.
-Switching to a different web-browser also counts, in ADAM’s eyes, as a new computer.
+Switching to a different web-browser on the same computer will also count as a new device and will require a new OTP.

-Removing Two Factor Authentication for a staff member
+Removing Two Factor Authentication for another staff member

 Troubleshooting 2FA and OTPs